simoninireland/simplicial/doc/tutorial/filtrations.rst

 Accessing the filtration as a sequence of complexes
 ---------------------------------------------------

-You can extract a copy of the filtration at any index value, which will result in a "clean" copy detatched form the filtration itself:
+You can extract a copy of the filtration at any index value:

 .. code-block:: python

     f.setIndex(0.0)
-    c = f.copy()
+    c = f.snap()

 You can also get iterators over the index set: